Scone Making With Kids

 12. Brush the tops with some of the extra milk.

-13. Cook until for about 10 – 15 minutes.
+13. Cook for about 10 – 15 minutes.
 To check if they are cooked, once they are evenly browned tap the centre scones on the top with your finger tips.
 If they sound hollow, then they are ready.

 14. This recipe makes about 10 scones.
 Serve with jam and cream and enjoy!